 Installation is easy.
 Varnish Cache users will need to compile the VMOD using provided tarballs, while Varnish Plus users have the added option of using a system package manager (apt, or yum).
 Once installed, you must copy the VCL and configuration files into place:

-[URL]will be provided as part of the early access.
+[URL] will be provided to you as part of your access.

 Next, install the default configuration and VCL files:

 To enable the default configuration (recommended) add the following lines to your configuration:

 NOTE: If you have already imported